okayzed/dotvim/bundle/jshint.vim/readme.md

 ### Automatically

 This plugin automatically checks the JavaScript source and highlights the lines with errors on file writes, entering a buffer and leaving insert mode.
-It also will display more information about the error in the commandline if the curser is in the same line.
+It also will display more information about the error in the commandline if the cursor is in the same line.

 To disable automatic checking and only check when the file is written, use the following in your ~/.vimrc or set it at runtime:
 `let JSHintUpdateWriteOnly=1`